-Morris James LLP congratulates partner Kenneth L. Dorsney as the Co-Author and Editor-in-Chief and of a new book published by Bloomberg Law titled ”Evidence in Patent Cases."
+Morris James LLP congratulates partner Kenneth L. Dorsney as the Co-Author and Editor-in-Chief and of a new book published by BNA titled ”Evidence in Patent Cases."
 Mr. Dorsney is a partner and Chair of the Intellectual Property Practice of Morris James LLP.
 He is a registered United States patent attorney and former judicial clerk to the Honorable Chief Magistrate Judge Mary Pat Thynge, U. S. District Court for the District of Delaware, and to the Honorable District Court Judge Kent A. Jordan, U. S. District Court for the District of Delaware (now on the U. S. Court of Appeals for the Third Circuit).
 Mr. Dorsney has assisted outside counsel and clients as Delaware counsel or co-counsel on over four hundred patent cases involving a broad range of technologies, including numerous pharmaceutical cases brought under the Hatch-Waxman Act.

 Evidence in Patent Cases